 A glucose meter works by analyzing a little amount of blood taken from the fingertips.
 Where a lancet slightly pricks your fingertip to take samples.

 The power of this electric signal is equal to the level of glucose present in the blood samples.
-This means the greater the level of electric signal greater the level of glucose is calibrated.
-Thus a glucometer shows you the strength of these signals.
+It means the greater the level of electric signal greater the level of glucose is calibrated.
+Thus, a glucometer shows you the strength of these signals.

 The glucometers in the past made use of glucose dehydrogenase enzymes.
 This element was even more susceptible than glucose oxide stripes.

-Before you get yourself or your loved ones tested here are the factors to be kept in mind for accurate results.
+Before you get yourself or your loved ones tested, here are some of the factors you need to keep in mind for accurate results.

-There are extremely lower-level risks with blood glucose testing, certainly lesser than not checking your blood sugar at regular intervals.
+There are extremely lower-level risks involved with blood glucose testing.
+Comparatively, they are lesser than not checking your blood sugar at regular intervals.

-If you’re sharing your testing equipment or needles with anyone, you’re prone to extreme risk of dissipating diseases like
+If you are sharing your testing equipment or needles with anyone, you are prone to extreme risk of dissipating diseases like: